 Furthermore, I work on connected/smart objects and the ambivalence of consumers regarding them.
 More recently Ii started to work on recommendation systems.

-Since my arrival at EMLV, I created two Master’s degrees, the MBA in Digital Marketing Strategy and the Master in Digital Marketing and Data Analytics with IIM, Pôle Léonard de Vinci’s digital school.
+Since my arrival at EMLV, I created two Master’s degrees, the MBA and the Master in Digital Marketing and Data Analytics with IIM, Pôle Léonard de Vinci’s digital school.

 Since 2017 I took on a new mission when I became manager of the PCU project, supported by the French Interministerial Fund.
 I am passionate about computer science and data analytics, taking part in this Unified Knowledge Platform was for me the opportunity to create a real computer programme with a team and to innovate with regards to my research interests.